lilianricaud/patterns/permaculture/dave_jacke_ecological_design_process.md

 ## Site analysis & assessment

+themed and rigorous site analysis and assessment (again carefully chosen language from Dave here – analysing and assessing are different but complementary)

+One thing I didn’t ask Dave was how long he would have had in an ideal world, but I reckon it would have been at least a few days or a week just for site analysis and assessment.

 ## Design proper

 ### Concept design
 ### Schematic design
 ### Detailed / patch design

+### CLARIFIED RELATIONSHIPS

+clarifying relations.
+For instance sometimes one goal is high level and implies or includes others.

 ## BOUNDARIES